Alluxio/alluxio/docs/en/Running-Alluxio-Locally.md

 $ ./bin/alluxio-start.sh local
 ```

-## Running Alluxio on Linux without sudo privileges
+## Running on Linux without sudo privileges

-For this case to work, it requires a RAMFS (e.g., `/path/to/ramdisk`) already mounted by the system admin.
+If you have no sudo privileges on Linux, for Alluxio Filesystem to work, it requires a RAMFS (e.g., `/path/to/ramdisk`) already mounted by the system admin and accessible for read/write-operations by the user.
 In this case you can specify the path in
 `conf/alluxio-site.properties`:

 ```